We believe that food is fuel for the body, support for learning, and joy for the soul.

 Hoover City Schools Child Nutrition Program (CNP) strives to provide students with the best possible nutrients each day for breakfast and lunch under the best possible health & safety conditions.
-We aim to nurture the physical and scholastic development of our students by providing high quality, nutritious meals, and to motivate healthy food choices by offering nutrition education.
+Children who eat breakfast are more likely to meet their overall nutritional needs and have improved memory and focus.